The Music Education curriculum is designed specifically for musicians who wish to be certified to teach music in the public schools.

 The student qualifies for ensemble/general classroom music teaching in the public schools upon completion of the degree requirements.
-The student at the same time achieves specialization in one of two areas:
+The student at the same time achieves specialization in one of three areas:

 Degree program requirements vary depending upon the area of specialization.
 Completion of the program leading to the Bachelor of Music Education degree qualifies the candidate for a State of Iowa Teaching Certificate.
 Applicants who qualify for certificates in other states are recommended for those certificates by the School of Education.

 Candidates for this degree must complete a total of 120 credit hours:

 All candidates for the Bachelor of Music Education degree must satisfy minimum keyboard proficiency requirements specified for choral or instrumental music teachers.
 A detailed description of these requirements is available from the Music Education Area head.
 The required four-semester keyboard sequence helps prepare students to take the proficiency examination.

 Students who choose keyboard as their major applied area must complete four credit hours of wind, percussion or string instruments for an instrumental emphasis or four credit hours of applied voice study for a choral emphasis.

 At the end of the sophomore year, students in the Bachelor of Music Education degree program are subject to a progress review by members of the music faculty.
 These results used to advise students concerning continuation in the Music Education program.
 A similar review is required for all transfer students in the Bachelor of Music Education degree program at an appropriate time in their study.
 Details regarding the sophomore checkpoint and the courses required for teaching endorsement by the state of Iowa may be found at the following two links:

 Special learning opportunities available within the music education degree include classes in conducting and keyboard, as well as methods classes in specific performance areas.

 Drake offers students opportunities for extensive classroom observation, recorded teaching lessons, a senior seminar in music education, and a full semester of student teaching.